BrelsfordAlex/arenthia/src/site/notes/About the World/The Calander.md

 | <br>25             | <br>26  | <br>27                | 🌖<br>28         | <br>29               | <br>30  |
 ##### Festivals during Terrahold
 ---
-:obs_star: - The Festival of Summer
+✰- The Festival of Summer
 :luc_square: - Festival of the Newmoon
 :luc_triangle: - Festival of the Full Moon
 :luc_circle: - Festival of the Earth God